XboxBedrock/bte-console-pack/README.md

 5. In terminal do `bash runMacOS.sh`

 6. On your console, go into the friends tab in Minecraft, and it should appear as a LAN world, connect to it.

-7. Then in the server console on your computer, type “op {your in game name}”, and hit enter

-8. Then on your console, type “/transferserver bedrock.buildtheearth.net” (or you can substitute bedrock.buildtheearth.net for the build team bedrock ip) and send it.
+7. Click on the "BuildTheEarth.net" server listing, OR if you are on a Build Team not on the network, create a custom server with their IP

-9. It should connect you to buildtheearth.net (or the build team)
+8. It should connect you to buildtheearth.net (or the build team)

-10. You must do steps 3 - 9 every time you wish to join after this
+9. You must do steps 3 - 8 every time you wish to join after this